 BY AND BETWEEN

-The CENTRE NATIONAL DE LA RECHERCHE SCIENTIFIQUE, a public establishment of a scientific and technological nature, having its registered offices at 3 rue Michel-Ange - 75794 PARIS Cedex 16 - FRANCE, represented by its Director General, Mr. Alain MIGUS who has given his power of attorney and signature in the present agreement to Mme Liliane FLABBEE, Regional Delegate, of the Regional delegation Paris B,
+The CENTRE NATIONAL DE LA RECHERCHE SCIENTIFIQUE (CNRS), a public establishment of a scientific and technological nature, having its registered offices at 3 rue Michel-Ange - 75794 PARIS Cedex 16 - FRANCE, represented by its Director General, Mr. Arnold MIGUS who has given his power of attorney and signature in the present agreement to Mme Liliane FLABBEE, Regional Delegate, of the Regional delegation Paris B,

+The UNIVERSITY PARIS 6 – PIERRE ET MARIE CURIE (UPMC), a public establishment of a scientific, cultural and professional nature, having its registered offices at 4 place Jussieu – 75252 PARIS Cedex 05 – FRANCE, represented by its President, Mr. Jean-Charles POMEROL,

 Hereinafter referred to as "the INSTITUTIONS", ON ONE HAND,

-Acting in their own name and in the name of and on behalf of the INSTITUTIONS’S SCIENTIST, Mr. François TRONCHE, Group Leader of the GMNC team UMR7224, UPMC, Boîte Courrier 2; 7, Quai Saint Bernard, 75252 Paris Cedex 5, France;
+Acting in their own name and in the name of and on behalf of the INSTITUTIONS’S SCIENTIST, Mr. François TRONCHE, Group Leader of the GMNC team UMR7224, UPMC, Boîte Courrier 2; 7, Quai Saint Bernard, 75252 Paris Cedex 5, France. francois.tronche@gmail.com

+The UPMC, for the purposes of this agreement, has conferred a power of attorney to the CNRS to sign it on its behalf

 AND :